kaishengyao/courses/Papers.md

 This file contains papers that are interesting.

+## Speech & Language
+1. This [SUPERB](https://research.fb.com/wp-content/uploads/2021/08/SUPERB-Speech-Understanding-and-PERformance-Benchmark.pdf) describes pre-training & fine-tuning tasks for speech and downstream tasks such as ASR.
+The downstream tasks include ASR, speaker id, speaker verification, speaker diarization, emotion recognition, intent detection and slot filling.
+It shows a baseline setup and has the best performance on slot filling.

 ## Multi-modality
 1. A unified [vision and language model](https://arxiv.org/pdf/2102.02779.pdf) is proposed.
 Its [git directory](https://github.com/j-min/VL-T5) contains the model.
 The main idea is using text generation, following BART, to unify all vision and language tasks.